0xjocke/Labb1.Phonebook/README.md

-Labb1.Phonebook
+First Assingment, Phonebook
 ===============
 First assignment on the Android Course.

-The app can add contact functionality, randomize a number and change background with a colorpicker.
+The app can add a contact, randomize a number and change background with a colorpicker.